-CPR/First Aid certification for the Healthcare Provider (must include 2 man CPR, 1 man CPR, infant/child CPR, Heimlich maneuver, AED, Bag/Valve/Mask).
+CPR/First Aid certification for the Healthcare Provider (must include 2 man CPR, 1 man CPR, informatical CPR, Height and CPR, 1 man CPR, Page (Value) AMAIL)

+CPR, infant/child CPR, Heimlich maneuver, AED, Bag/Valve/Mask).

 It is the student's responsibility to keep these current.
 Failure to have these forms on file will mean that you will be unable to begin your clinical experience.